sindresorhus/conf/readme.md

 You would usually not need this, but could be useful if you want to interact with a file with a custom file extension that can be associated with your app.
 These might be simple save/export/preference files that are intended to be shareable or saved outside of the app.

+#### serialize

+type: `Function`<br>
+Default: `value => JSON.stringify(value, null '\t')`

+Function to serialize the config object to utf8 string when writing to the config file.

+You would usually not need this, but could be useful if you want to use a format other than JSON.

+#### deserialize

+type: `Function`<br>
+Default: `JSON.parse`

+Function to deserialize the config object from utf8 when reading the config file.

+You would usually not need this, but could be useful if you want to use a format other than JSON.

 #### projectSuffix

 Type: `string`<br>